djblue/client-server/README.md

 The commands are read in by the client and sent to the server.

-Open a file a given mode (read, write or readwrite).
+Open a file in a specific mode (read, write or readwrite).

     open FILE